 The scrotum, or scrotal sac.
 This is the loose bag of skin which hangs under the main body cavity between the upper thighs.
 It is divided into two, and each side contains one testicle (testis).

 The testicles (testes).
 There are two testes.
 Each is an egg-shaped structure located in the scrotum.
 The testes produce sperm and also produce male hormones.
 The testes start developing inside the body cavity in a growing baby (fetus).
 About two months before a male baby is born, the testes start to drop down into the scrotal sacs.
 Because they are outside the main body cavity the testes are slightly cooler.
 This difference in temperature helps sperm production.

 The epididymis.
 This is the tube attached to the testis where sperm is stored.

 The vas deferens.
 This is the tube which carries the sperm from the epididymis.
+It may also be called the sperm duct.
 It meets a tube from the seminal vesicle (see below) to form a short tube called the ejaculatory duct.
 This then opens into the urethra, which is the tube that takes the sperm outside the body.